asands94/4-W/README.md

 #### PostMVP

 - Allow students to take money out of Gringotts bank and buy a wand, pet, and school books
+- Create a potions game where users have to use the correct ingredients in order to create a successful potion
 - Allow users to buy books and potions (from the same store) with money withdrawn from Gringotts
 - Create new location (The Three Broomsticks) and have a random recipe generator